 The Top Messages Trend chart can be filtered to show BEC Themes and how each one might increase or decrease along with external events.

 Figure 5.
 BEC Themes trend chart in the Proofpoint TAP Threat Insight dashboard.

 Question #5.
 Who is being targeted by BEC threats in my organisation?

 Executives and other sensitive recipients in your organisation are often the primary focus of BEC attacks due to their access to sensitive information or ability to transfer funds and carry out transactions.

 Our People report can be filtered for VIPs who are targeted by BEC campaigns to show you exactly who these people might be.

 Figure 6.
 People report of VIP users targeted by BEC in the Proofpoint TAP Threat Insight dashboard.

-Beyond that first rank, however, are many employees in your organization who may be subject to less scrutiny or controls but nonetheless may be frequent targets for BEC actors.
+Beyond that first rank, however, are many employees in your organisation who may be subject to less scrutiny or controls but nonetheless may be frequent targets for BEC actors.
 You can use the same People report to identify this set of users.
-Then, you can take action based on these insights, such as providing these users with more training or applying more controls to help further reduce the organization’s BEC risk.
+Then, you can take action based on these insights, such as providing these users with more training or applying more controls to help further reduce the organisation’s BEC risk.